These questions and answers will help you with your application and you should read them all carefully.

 - Your most recent full annual accounts and report, audited or independently examined and signed.
 If the accounts date from more than 12 months before the date of the application, the Manager may request draft annual accounts, management accounts or a note of the up-to-date income, expenditure and reserves.

 - A simple budget for the project, or for the organisation if you are applying for core costs.
+Please include NI and pension costs for staff in your budget, if applicable.

 - If you are a new organisation and do not yet have annual accounts, you must send a copy of a recent bank statement and a list of the management committee names and addresses.